Developing winter barley adapted for production in Ontario

 Objectives:

-• Evaluate winter barley introductions at three Ontario locations (Harrow, Woodstock, Elora) for agronomic suitability including winter survival, maturity, lodging resistance and grain yield potential.
+- Evaluate winter barley introductions at three Ontario locations (Harrow, Woodstock, and Elora) for agronomic suitability including winter survival, maturity, lodging resistance and grain yield potential.

 Impacts:

-• The evaluation of a diverse collection of superior winter barley germplasm with the aim to identify lines with agronomic and disease resistance characteristics suitable for production in Ontario will provide a germplasm base to consider winter barley cultivar development suitable for feed and food markets, which could provide novel economic opportunities for Ontario’s grain farmers.
+- The evaluation of a diverse collection of superior winter barley germplasm with the aim to identify lines with agronomic and disease resistance characteristics suitable for production in Ontario will provide a germplasm base for winter barley cultivar development suitable for feed and food markets, which could provide novel economic opportunities for Ontario’s grain farmers.

 Barley is an important crop with global production of 156.41 million metric tonnes (t) in 2019.
 In Canada, the total seeded area of barley in 2019 was 2.99 million ha, with 95% of production in western Canada.
-In 2020, only 113,200 t of barley was produced in Ontario, which represents a significant drop for spring barley production from 159,000 t in 2015.
-At present in Ontario, approximately 2,000 ha of winter barley are grown.
-Barley is used for both livestock and human consumption in Ontario; however, the decline in barley acreage and production has resulted in a shortfall in locally-produced barley for both feed and food purposes.
+In 2020, only 113,200 t of barley was produced in Ontario, which represents a drop of 29% in spring barley tonnage from 159,000 t in 2015.
+Barley is used for livestock, pet and human consumption in Ontario; however, the decline in spring barley acreage and production has resulted in a shortfall in locally produced barley for both feed and food purposes.
+At the time when the project started, approximately 2,000 ha of winter barley were grown in Ontario.
 Winter barley represents an innovative avenue to increase Ontario-grown barley production.
-In addition, Ontario producers are searching for alternatives to winter wheat to reduce competition at the elevator, to access new markets and to provide for local end-users.
+In addition, Ontario producers are searching for opportunities to diversify rotations and improve opportunities for double cropping.

 External Funding Partners: